DBInstance

 Log types vary by DB engine.
 For information about the log types for each

-DB engine, see Amazon RDS Database Log Files (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.html)
+DB engine, see Monitoring Amazon RDS log files (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.html)

 in the Amazon RDS User Guide. | | enabledCloudwatchLogsExports.[]